ICOS-Carbon-Portal/pylib/icoscp/docs/install.md

 (unless you have used **icoscp_core** previously, and configured authentication with it using the default method).

-After that all the working code that depended on older versions should work, and no code changes are necessary, but it is highly recommended to replace the following import
+After that all the working code that depended on older versions should work (with the exception of STILT-related code, [see below](#stilt-related-code-update)), and no code changes are necessary, but it is highly recommended to replace the following import
 ```python